Answered By: Kathryn Ray Last Updated: Sep 09, 2023 Views: 224

 The Statistical Abstract of the United States has a wealth of information.
-The print copy is located in the Reference Stacks of the First Floor in call number HA202.
+The print copies are located in the AU Stacks in call number HA202.
 There is also an online pdf version and can be searched in the database Data-Planet Statistical Datasets.

 The Census Bureau also collects statistics by state, county and metropolitan area.
 Try "Googling" Census State and County Databook.

 Take a look at these subscription databases: